2024 - The Year That The Wind Died

 KATHLEEN CALLS

 We have been doing well for named storms and Kathleen rocked up and rocked us just after Easter.
 The Friday before was fairly windy.
-Nigel, Raptor and ### Kearney.
+Nigel, Raptor and co decided on Kearney.
 They had to wait patiently most of the day but by dinner time it was 3.6 weather and waves.

 Once it came up at Kearney, Michael was on hand to record some good sailing - as ever his good work gleefully stolen for this site.